 Nisbet said Tuesday he expected the season to be on track and possibly exceptional.
 "There's so much moisture in the ground."
 Increased moisture fed by a winter of adequate rain and snow should help wildflowers look their best, he said.

-Conditions in southern West Virginia also appear to be optimal, according to Richard Altare, a ranger for the New River Gorge National River.
+Conditions in southern West Virginia also appear to be optimal, according to Richard Altare, a ranger for the New River Gorge National Park and Preserve.
 "Unless we see a hard cold, everything should be on track," said Altare said, who annually guides wildflower-observation programs in the national parklands there.

 Bloom times can, however, vary greatly, according to elevation and longitude.
 Diane Holbrook reminds visitors to Tomlinson Run State Park that signs of spring can be more than week behind in the northern panhandle of West Virginia.